bdelacretaz/openwhisk-playground/iceland-cars/README.md

     According to https://apis.is/car the car having number AA121 is a FORD - LTD (Brúnn) According to https://apis.is/car the car having number AA122 is a LADA - 2105 (Hvítur) ...

+And then to see what happened:

+    $ wsk -i activation get --last